 The Jefferson Performing Arts Society (JPAS) serves the state of Louisiana, several counties in Mississippi and communities throughout the Gulf South.
-Through its diverse programming and over 150 annual performances that include Grand Opera, Broadway Musicals, Symphonic and Choral Concerts, Children's Choirs, Louisiana Renaissance Festivals, Ballet and Modern Dance and distinguished guest artists of all genres from around the world, JPAS has rightfully earned the reputation as "Louisiana's Cultural Leader. "
+Through its diverse programming and over 150 annual performances that include Grand Opera, Broadway Musicals, Symphonic and Choral Concerts, Ballet and Modern Dance and distinguished guest artists of all genres from around the world, JPAS has rightfully earned the reputation as "Louisiana's Cultural Leader. "

-Finally in 1998, JPAS sought and secured $15 million in state funding for a new performing arts venue in Jefferson Parish through the dedicated leadership of State Senators Ken Hollis and John Hainkel, then Representative (and now Senate President) John A. Alario, Jr. and then Representative (and now US Congressman) Steve Scalise.
+In 1998, JPAS sought and secured $15 million in state funding for a new performing arts venue in Jefferson Parish through the dedicated leadership of the late State Senators Ken Hollis and John Hainkel, then Representative (and now Senate President) John A. Alario, Jr. and then Representative (and now US Congressman) Steve Scalise.
 Groundbreaking of the new Jefferson Performing Arts Center took place in February 2007 at LaSalle Park in Metairie, a location recommended by the efforts of JPAS.
 The facility finally opened, after 38 years of struggle on July 20, 2015 with a Grand Gala concert featuring the JPAS Symphony Orchestra conducted by Maestro Dennis G. Assaf, the Jefferson Chorale, The JPAS Theatre Kids!
 Competition Team, and performances by numerous guest artists and JPAS Composer in Residence Glyn Bailey.

 JPAS' outreach and service extend to both banks of the Mississippi River.
-Performances on the East bank are currently held at the Jefferson Performing Arts Center, occupying the East Jefferson High School Auditorium in Metairie.
-Performances on the West Bank are held in the Westwego Performing Arts Theatre and Teatro Wego!
+Performances on the East bank are now held in the new Jefferson Performing Arts Center, Performances on the West Bank are held in the Westwego Performing Arts Theatre and Teatro Wego!
 Dinner Theatre in Westwego.

 In 2000, after 22 years of proven arts leadership in the community, JPAS was chosen by then State Representative John A. Alario, Jr, the Mayor and City Council of Westwego to manage the soon to be constructed Westwego Performing Arts Theatre (WPAT).
 The Grand Opening of the theatre took place in October 2004 with nine performances of the Broadway-hit Chicago.
 Sold- out audiences continued to greet the premiere season of seven JPAS productions that included a visiting performance by the Japanese NOH Theatre on its American tour.
 Never had the West Bank of Jefferson Parish experienced such quality and variety of arts programming that JPAS brought and continues to bring each year since.